-The Inga Foundation grew out of a long term scientific research project into slash and burn agriculture and what alternative agriculture systems could be developed to help prevent farmers having to clear new areas of rainforest year after year, just to survive.
+Founded in 2012, The Inga Foundation grew out of a long term scientific research project into slash-and-burn agriculture and the need to find an alternative agriculture systems that could save farmers from having to clear new areas of rainforest year after year, just to survive.

-The Inga Foundation now works to help communities and farmers in Honduras, as well as elsewhere in the world, change from slash and burn to the one sustainable system that emerged from years of research; Inga Alley Cropping.
+The Inga Foundation now works with over 450 families farming in Honduras, as well as elsewhere in the world, helping them shift from slash-and-burn to the tried-and-tested alternative system that emerged from years of dedicated research – Inga Alley Cropping.

 - Michael Hands, Senior Research Associate, Univ. of Cambridge (1988-2002), UK.